Profile live Azure web apps with Application Insights

 - If your web app is an ASP.NET Core application, it must be running at least ASP.NET Core 2.0.

-After the profiler is started, there is a short warmup period during which the profiler actively collects several performance traces.
-After that, the profiler collects performance traces for two minutes in every hour.
+After Profiler is started, there is a short warmup period during which Profiler actively collects several performance traces.
+After that, Profiler collects performance traces for two minutes every hour.